What Is the Downside of Buying Tax Liens?

 On paper, this sounds like a winning proposition: earn high interest rates (often 8% to 36% depending on the state) or potentially acquire property for pennies on the dollar.
 However, the downsides of buying tax liens are substantial and often underestimated by new investors eager to capitalize on this strategy.

-The Property Condition Problem: Unknown Until It Is Too Late
+What Is The Property Condition Problem: Unknown Until It Is Too Late?

 One of the most significant downsides of tax lien investing is that you rarely know the true condition of the property before investing.
 Unlike traditional real estate transactions where inspections and due diligence are standard, tax lien sales typically offer limited or no access to properties before purchase.